Lyle's 31 leads New Mexico past pesky Green Bay, 93-78

 Several times New Mexico (3-0) threatened to run away with it early, but the Phoenix were able to regain contact.

+"They did give us a few problems," New Mexico coach Paul Weir said.
+"Quite a few times we got it to eight or nine or 10 points and we're about to kind of break it open and they found a way to work their way back into the game."

-But the Lobos went on runs of 10-2 and then 14-5 in the second half, with the latter pushing the score to 84-66 as Lyle had two 3-pointers and two foul shots in the surge.
+But the Lobos went on second-half runs of 10-2 and then 14-5, with the latter pushing the score to 84-66 as Lyle had two 3-pointers and two foul shots in the surge.

+"He's an emotional kid," Weir said of Lyle.
+"When he's on, he's on.
+When he's off, we have to get him back around as quickly as we can.
+Turnovers in the first half I think really snake bit him — and us too a little bit.
+But as the game wore on, he settled in.
+And he obviously made some big shots there down the stretch as they were trying to close the gap on us."

 Although New Mexico took a 49-43 lead into the break, it had 13 turnovers, leading to 17 Phoenix points.
 But the Lobos had just five second-half turnovers, leading to four Green Bay points.